JanssenProject/jans/docs/cedarling/patterns/annotation-client-authority.md

 generate_report(&workspace)
 ```

 The server never reads `@revalidate`.
-It has nobody to revalidate with.
-The marker is meaningful
+There is no second authority for it to consult.
+The marker
-only to a PDP whose answer is provisional, and treating it as meaningful on the server would be a
+means something only to a PDP whose answer is provisional, and acting on it server-side would amount
-way of asking a policy to be optional.
+to making a policy optional.

-That is worth stating in a comment where your server PEP reads annotations, because the shared
+Record that in a comment where the server's enforcement point reads annotations.
+The shared policy
-policy store makes it easy to assume both sides act on every key.
+store makes it easy to assume both sides act on every key.

 ## Rules That Keep This Honest

 **Read the decision in one place.** The rule for when a local denial may be rendered is a property
-of the application, not of the action, so it belongs in a single wrapper that every guarded call goes
+of the application, not of the action, so it belongs in a single wrapper that every guarded call
-through.
-Spread across handlers it will be applied inconsistently, and the handler that forgets it is
+goes through.
+Spread across handlers it will be applied inconsistently, and the handler that forgets
-the one that shows a user a refusal the server would have overturned.
+it is the one that shows a user a refusal the server would have overturned.

 **Keep the action and the call declared together.** A local check that authorizes one action while
 the handler performs another is worse than no check, because it looks like enforcement.
 Bind them in